swup/docs/docs/getting-started/reloading-javascript.md

 swup.on('willReplaceContent', unloud);
 ```

 This is only an example, but it should give some people an idea of how to approach such situation.

+**Note:** There is a [scripts plugin]({{ "/plugins/scripts-plugin" | relative_url }}) which can also help you in situations,
+where you're not in control over what scripts are included in a page.
+Keep in mind that it's usage is discouraged.

 ## Component based approach